Niseko Ski Holidays

 Getting to Niseko

 Ski Independence offer a choice of airlines flying from London into Tokyo and then on to Sapporo.
-From Sapporo we can offer a transfer which is approximately a 2½ hour journey to Niseko.
-For more information on how to get to Niseko click here.
+From Sapporo we include a door-to-door private transfer including a meet & greet at Sapporo airport.
+Journey time up to Niseko is approximately a 2½ hours.
 We provide complete flexibility to choose the day of departure, holiday duration, choice of airline and cabin type.
 We have the freedom to build you the perfect holiday itinerary around the best flight options that suit you, and not around a product we’re committed to sell.
+We can also offer a unique train journey from Tokyo to Niseko for the more adventurous of you – ask us for details!

 - Important information